kimiakrs/DES-CFB/README.md

 ## Disclaimer

-DES is considered cryptographically weak and should not be used in modern production systems.
-This implementation is strictly for educational and academic purposes.
+DES is considered cryptographically weak and should not be used in modern production systems and this implementation is strictly for educational and academic purposes.

 ---